Taylor Swift's stadium stop hikes up ticket prices for Chiefs-Jets game

 Ticket prices for the Kansas City Chiefs vs. New York Jets game on Sunday night jumped after reports that the popstar would be there — presumably to cheer on her rumored beau, Chiefs tight end Travis Kelce.

-Indeed, Swift showed up ahead of game time, becoming a major talking point among broadcasters during the pre-show.
+Indeed, Swift showed up ahead of kickoff, becoming a major talking point among NBC broadcasters during the pre-game show.

 "I'm not going to make a Travis Kelce-Taylor Swift joke — I think we know those jokes all too well," said fantasy sports commentator Matthew Berry.